The Gopakumar-Vafa formula for symplectic manifolds: Extensions of the GV structure theorem

 Under this assumption, we can replace $\oM(X)$ everywhere by \eqref{M.cut.2} and all proofs in Sections~1-7, except those in Section~3, hold without change.
 In particular, there is a dense, path-connected set $\Ji^E(B)$ corresponding to $\Ji^E$ in Definition~\ref{1.defJisol} but involving only maps in $\oM_B(X)$.
 Lemma~\ref{Lemma1.5} holds under the assumption above with $\C(X)$ replaced by the image of \eqref{curve.B}.

 To finish, we must expand the definitions of ``cluster'' and ``elementary cluster''.
-Define a {\em $B$-constrained cluster} exactly as in Definition~\ref{D.cluster}, but using only maps in $\oM_B(X)$.
-Thus the core $C$ is a smooth embedded curve $\iota_C:C \ra X$ that we now assume is marked and $B$-regular as defined in (a) above.
-The contribution of a $B$-constrained cluster $(C, J, \ep)$ to $GW(\ga)$ depends only on the restriction of $J$ to the $\ep$ neighborhood of the core curve.
-By a diffeomorphism, this can be identified with an $\ep$-disk bundle of the normal bundle $N_C\ra C$, with $C$ mapping to the zero section and each $B_i$ mapping into a linear subspace of the fiber $N_i$ over the points $p_i=\iota_C(x_i)$.
+Define a {\em $B$-constrained cluster} exactly as in Definition~\ref{D.cluster}, but using only elements $(f, {\bf x}, J, {\bf b})$ in $\oM_B(X)$.
+Thus the core $C$ is a smooth embedded $J$-holomorphic curve $\iota_C:C \ra X$ that we now assume is marked, $B$-regular as defined in (a) above, and decorated by a choice of $b_i\in \beta_i^{-1}(\iota_C(x_i))$ for each $i$.
+The contribution of a $B$-constrained cluster $(C, J, \ep)$ to $GW(\ga)$ depends only on the restriction of $J$ to the $\ep$ neighborhood of the core curve and the restriction of each $\beta_i$ to the $\ep$-ball in $B_i$ centered at $b_i$, for $i=1, \dots, k$.
+By a diffeomorphism, when $\ep$ is small, we can identify the $\ep$ tubular neighborhood of $C$ with an $\ep$-disk bundle of the normal bundle $N_C\ra C$, with $C$ mapping to the zero section and each $\ep$-ball around $b_i$ in $B_i$ mapping into a linear subspace of the fiber $N_i$ over the points $p_i=\iota_C(x_i)$.
 One can then declare certain $B$-constrained clusters to be ``elementary''.
 In both of the examples below there is a simple, natural way of doing this.